redhat-cbr/superheroes-cicd/doc/SummerCamp2-0Notes.md

 **Need to be very careful with newlines on these tokens**

 ***TODO: automate the creation of the rox API token secret in the build project***

+***COMPLETED***
+Batch job tekton/job-generate-rox-api-token.yaml creates the ACS API token and creates the secret for the acs-scan tasks

 ### Why is the image scan failing with a 401